Emerita (crustacean)

-Emerita is a small genus of decapod crustaceans, known as sand crabs, or mole crabs.
+Emerita is a small genus of decapod crustaceans, known as mole crabs, sand fleas or sand crabs.
 These small animals burrow in the sand in the swash zone and use their antennae for filter feeding.

 Description

 Emerita has a barrel-shaped body.
 It has a tough exoskeleton and can hold its appendages close to the body, allowing it to roll in the tidal currents and waves.
 It has feathery antennae, which are used to filter plankton and detritus from the swash.

 Males are typically smaller than females, and in some species, such as Emerita rathbunae, the minute males live attached to the legs of the female.
 Females are around 8–37 mm in carapace length, depending on the species, while males vary from a similar size to females in E. austroafricana, down to 2.5 mm carapace length in E. rathbunae and E. talpoida.

 Distribution

 The genus as a whole has a broad distribution in tropical and subtropical regions.
 Most individual species, however, are restricted to smaller areas, and their ranges rarely overlap.
 The genus is common on both coasts of the United States and along the Atlantic coast of Africa; the related genus Hippa is found across the Indo-Pacific, including Australia.